armbian/build/README.md

 - Personalized support?

     It is limited to active project supporters and sponsors.
-We receive pleads for help round the clock which is why a four figure [donation to our non-profit project](https://www.armbian.com/donate) is step to get attention.
+We receive pleads for help round the clock which is why a four figure [donation to our non-profit project](https://www.armbian.com/donate) is expected step to get our attention.

 <p align=right><a href=#table-of-contents>⇧</a></p>